On the Impact of Temporal Representations on Metaphor Detection: State of the Art

-Numerous BiLSTM systems take advantage of both contextualised and pre-trained embeddings in the classification layer~\citep{mao-etal-2019-end, swarnkar-singh-2018-di}.
-In particular, the \textit{Di-LSTM} Contrast system~\citep{swarnkar-singh-2018-di} encodes the left and right side context of a target word through forward and backward LSTMs.
-The classification is based on a concatenation of the target word representation and its difference with the encoded context~\citep{advances}. \cite{mao-etal-2019-end} combined GloVe~\citep{glove} and BiLSTM hidden states for sequence labelling.
-Some of the most recently available systems adopt a fine-tuning approach, employing pre-trained contextual language models such as Bidirectional Encoder Representations from Transformers~\citep{transformers2} (BERT~\citep{bert} and RoBERTa~\citep{roberta}), and taking advantage of contextual embeddings~\citep{din_emb}.
-For example, \cite{dankers-etal-2020-neighbourly} fine-tuned a BERT~\citep{bert} model, which gets a discourse fragment as input.
-Hierarchical attention computes both token and sentence level attention~\citep{attention} after the encoded layers, leading to better results compared to those obtained by applying general attention to all tokens.
+Numerous approaches based on BiLSTM take advantage of both contextualized and pre-trained embeddings in the classification layer~\cite{mao-etal-2019-end,swarnkar-singh-2018-di}.
+In particular, the \textit{Di-LSTM} Contrast system~\cite{swarnkar-singh-2018-di} encodes the left and right side context of a target word through forward and backward LSTMs.
+The classification is based on a concatenation of the target word representation and its difference with the encoded context. \cite{mao-etal-2019-end} combined GloVe and BiLSTM hidden states for sequence labeling.
+Some of the most recent systems fine-tune pre-trained contextual language models such as BERT~\cite{transformers2} and RoBERTa~\cite{roberta}.
+For example, \cite{dankers-etal-2020-neighbourly} fine-tuned a BERT model, fed with a discourse fragment as input.
+Hierarchical attention computes both token and sentence level attention after the encoded layers, leading to better results.
+A more detailed discussion on methods for metaphor detection is given in this dedicated survey~\cite{RaiC20}.
+Another recent approach~\cite{li-etal-2021-label} uses the hierarchical contextualized representation to extract more information from both sentence-level and discourse-level.
+For our study we tested the approaches \cite{gao1} for two main reasons: they explicitly model the interaction between literal and contextual meaning (and thus they support the replacement of embeddings accounting for literal word meaning with different corpus and time-specific embeddings) and they achieved state-of-the-art performance on several metaphor detection datasets when we started our study.